standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Secrets

-- `JWT_SECRET`: secret used to sign the JWT tokens that are used for authorization & authentication purposes between client and server.
-- `LEGACY_JWT_SECRET`: This parameter is a fallback for supporting old client applications that had a different authorization mechanism.
-You don't need to change this if you are just starting to self-host your setup and do not own a legacy client application.
 - `AUTH_JWT_SECRET`: secret used to sign the JWT tokens that are used for authorization & authentication purposes between services.

 ### Ports